mogaleaf/cloud-tle-fetcher/README.md

 # satellite-leo-planning
 Plan your low orbit satellite

-## tle_fetcher
+## tle_fetcher_solution
-Fetch tle from celestrak to register the last value in the db.
+Be notified when a new tle for your satellite is available.
+Deploy the solution on aws.
+Use the client to test the solution

 ## deploying